Ghana’s Founder-Father: My Pride And My Shame – Where Are We Drifting?

 Why should a nation at age 60, engage ourselves as to – who foundered GHANA?
 Is it the Osagyefo, Dr. Kwame Nkrumah, or the entire Big Six who have had their place of honour in the history books of Ghana and the British archives?

-When he began by eulogizing the Osagyefo, and about ten to fifteen minutes into his speech, Ghana Television went dead and not to come back until he ended his speech.
+When he began by eulogizing the Osagyefo, and about ten to fifteen minutes into his speech, Ghana Television (G-TV) went dead and not to resurrect until he ended his speech.
 That is a former Malian President who valued what Kwame Nkrumah did – not only for Ghana, but Africa as a whole.

-The Danquah-Busia-Dombo (they are now gradually ‘whipping’ out the names of Dr. Kofi Abrefa Busia and Dombo) tradition have made it a project each time they find themselves in political leadership to dwarf the Osagyefo in their elevation and glorification of J.B.
+The Danquah-Busia-Dombo (they are now gradually ‘whipping’ out the names of Dr. Kofi Abrefa Busia and Dombo) tradition have made it a project each time they find themselves in political leadership to dwarf the Osagyefo in their attempt to elevate and glorify J.B.
 Danquah.

 Truth be told, that the history of the man (so-projected) is limited to the political corridors of Ghana, only – not even our closest neighbours; Burkina Faso, Ivory Coast and Togo, can one hear of the man J.B.
 Danquah.
 That of Kwame Nkrumah goes even beyond the African Continent in which he is much revered, as well as his global iconic appeal/acceptance.